akshata29/agents/deep_research_app/frontend/README.md

 ## License

-MIT - Part of the Magentic Foundation Framework
+MIT - Part of the Foundation Framework